Q & A

 Q: How long on average does it take you to write a book?

 A: Numerically speaking, my quickest book took right at six weeks to write.
 My "longest" book, writing from starting idea to end product, took about 25 years.
 So my average between those two books is 12.55 years.
 If I had been tracking my writing progress with the others, I could give you a better average.
 But I haven't, so I won't.
 And if those numbers weren't confusing enough, at first I tended to produce around one book every two years.
 With Covid came many changes, including the end of my cleaning business.
 I have been writing 2-3 books per year ever since.
-Last year I only wrote two, but that was because I had an infant, our bookend baby, as I like to refer to him.
+Except for 2024 and 2022.
+In 2022, I only wrote two, but that was because I had an infant, our bookend baby, as I like to refer to him.
 Lack of sleep = not a lot of writing.
-He just turned two in early September 2023, so I'm hoping to get back into producing at least three books per year.
+This year has been exceptionally hectic due to: 1) working on recording some of my books into audio, 2) prepping and then selling a long-term rental, and 3) finally digging into Cottage East, a full renovation that will take us to the end of the year.

 Q: What one thing would you give up to become a better writer?